vosa53/karlbot/README.md

 ### Project Overview

-The application uses three-tier architecture.
+The application uses a three-tier architecture.
 It is divided into client, server, and database.
 The main used technologies are these:

 - Client: [TypeScript](https://www.typescriptlang.org/), [Angular](https://angular.io/)
     - User interface: [Angular Material](https://material.angular.io/)